juju-solutions/bundletester/README.md

 # Test Directory

-The driver file, 'tests/tests.yaml' is used (by default) to control the overall flow of how tests work.
+The driver file, `tests/tests.yaml` is used (by default) to control the overall flow of how tests work.
 All values in this file and indeed the file itself are optional.
 When not provided defaults will be used.

+You can override the `tests/tests.yaml` file in a charm or bundle by using the `-y` argument to bundletester, e.g.:

+    bundletester -t cs:meteor -y /path/to/custom/tests.yaml

 ## tests.yaml